Skip to navigation Skip to content

 Note: customers who elect 1 January as a start date may still be affected by a waiting and/or preclusion period.

-Claiming as a dependent person and becoming payable from the date a sibling is anticipated to join the family pool + Read more ...
+Claiming as a dependent person and becoming payable from the date a sibling is expected to join the family pool + Read more ...

-If a customer claims YA early and based on the current family pool structure on the deemed date of claim they do not have YA payability because their parental income is too high, but it is anticipated that:
+A claim may be an early claim if a customer claims YA, and based on the current family pool structure on the deemed date of claim they are not payable because their parental income is too high, but it is expected that:

 • a sibling will enter the family pool as an FTB child or regular care child within 13 weeks of the date of receipt, or

-• an under 22 year old sibling is intending to apply for YA, ABSTUDY Living Allowance or an ABSTUDY means tested School Fees Allowance or Assistance for Isolated Children (AIC) Scheme Additional Boarding Allowance as a dependent person
+• a sibling under 22 years old is intending to apply for YA, ABSTUDY Living Allowance an ABSTUDY means tested School Fees Allowance or Assistance for Isolated Children (AIC) Additional Boarding Allowance (ABA) as a dependent person

 If the date the sibling has been identified as joining the family pool for PIT purposes is: